vorotina/design/README.md

 grunt prodTest
 ```

-Build tasks include 'build-external-modules' task, so no extra steps should be done
+All nextgen modules will be built, no extra steps should be done

 ### <a name="update"></a>Update all nextgen modules